a

 This devaluation of disabled lives as less-than-human, which was rampant in Germany before and during the Third Reich, provided the rationale for the methodical Nazi mass murder of 300,000 disabled people.
 As a test, the Nazis first killed 70,000 handicapped people.
 Such test killings were the subject of Duterte's advice to his great friend.

 Eugenicists devalue disabled lives in order to justify their anti-life solutions.
 They do it through the process of dehumanization, a process nowadays in open violation of the UDHR’s championed right to life.
 However, the dehumanization of drug users is actively promoted by the 1961SC, on a global scale.
-By opposing harm reduction and withholding the proper medicines from addicted people, able people are intentionally viewed similarly to how disabled people were in the past.
+By opposing harm reduction and withholding the proper medicines from addicted people, able people are intentionally disabled.
 Once hooked, addicts remain hooked and pre-programmed to hook those around them.
 Their horrific plight is best illustrated by the dead victims of Oplan Tokhang: abducted by night, found in the morning, hands tied behind their back, a tight plastic bag covering their head, dead.
 Unhooked, free at last.
 No screams were heard.

 Two parallel universes: human rights ideals against murderous thought control.